Order of precedence in the Catholic Church: Sources

 At this time, a current table of precedence in its entirety is not published by the Holy See.
 However, the principles of precedence present in the Codes of Canon Law, and the customs of precedence longstanding, inform any formulation of an order of precedence.
-Some contemporary authors have compiled reference texts complete with a table of precedence based on such principles, and these, though helpful, remain unofficial in nature.
+Some contemporary authors have compiled helpful, though unofficial, reference texts with a table of precedence based on such principles.

 Though the 1911 Catholic Encyclopedia offered a brief order of precedence based on these principles, it was updated and replaced by the New Catholic Encyclopedia in 1967, which was further updated with a Revised Edition in 2002.
 The current Catholic Encyclopedia does not include an entry on "precedence".
-Since the publication of the first edition, in 1911, several changes have rendered its order of precedence substantially out of date, including the publication of three codes of canon law (1917, 1983, 1990), an ecumenical council (1962-65), and multiple apostolic constitutions that affect the topic.
+Since the publication of the first edition, in 1911, several changes have rendered its order of precedence substantially out of date, including the publication of three codes of canon law (1917, 1983, 1990), an ecumenical council (1962–65), and multiple apostolic constitutions that affect the topic.